iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.1.4/report.md

 > Rubbish app.
 Cannot access any information recently 😕.
 Its supposed to make GP access easier.
 Its such a pain.<br> :date: __2021-01-21 09:56:33__

 > Won't connect to GP practice, so of no use to me.
 I tried asking on "live chat" but just got an automated referral to changing gp practice - not what I wanted to do at all.<br> :date: __2021-01-15 08:40:33__

-> Was good at first but now seems more concerned with getting you to fill in stupid health questions than keeping it simple to follow.
-Always takes me a while to find out where I order repeat prescriptions.<br> :date: __2021-01-07 18:59:10__